orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 ```

 Though the exact implementation of this data structure is something I'm still working on, it looks something like this: 3 values, initial, value and terminal.
 Like a linked-list initial defining what came before this node, terminal what comes after.
 And value holds the intersecting graphs which define the values like in the example.
-Then if there's no value at initial, this can be interpreted as an edge. "value" being what defines the edge, and "terminal"
+Then if there's no value at initial, this can be interpreted as an edge. "value" being what defines the edge, and "terminal" being the first vertex the edge goes to.
+In the example you can see the dangling edges like this denoted with a '-' or '|'.

+Here is some additional context of the project, some preliminary implementations